Follow news, events and activities about mangrove conservation and restoration on "World of Mangroves"!

 Lab for extracting envDNA (contact: V. Helfer; S. Peters)

-Our aim is to provide a reliable scientific fundament for the protection and the sustainable use of mangroves that can serve as guideline for stakeholders and decision-makers for the planning and management of protected areas: For this, knowledge and in-depth understanding of the ecosystem is required - Which organisms occur under which environmental conditions (biodiversity)?
+Our aim is to provide a reliable scientific fundament for the protection, rehabilitation and the sustainable use of mangroves that can serve as guideline for stakeholders and decision-makers for the planning and management of protected areas: For this, knowledge and in-depth understanding of the ecosystem is required - Which organisms occur under which environmental conditions (biodiversity)?
 How do organisms interact (biotic interactions), and how to they respond to environmental change?
 How will the ecological community change, when the environment and resource-use by humans will change (model-based projections)?
 Which processes are currently driven by the community, and how will this change in the future (ecosystem processes)?
 Which ecosystem services result from these processes, how are they utilized by whom (social-ecological systems analysis), and how can their use be rendered sustainable (conservation-prioritization, -planning and -management)?